Home " Carbon footprint " Practical guide to calculating a product's carbon footprint using LCA

 🔍 The role of emission factors (EF) in LCA calculations

-EFs play a crucial role in LCA calculations.
+CO2 emission factors play a crucial role in LCA calculations.
 They are used to quantify the emissions of specific substances or pollutants associated with the various stages in the complete cycle of a good or service.
 These emissions may be linked to the extraction of raw materials, production, use, transport, waste management, and so on.

 EFs are substance- or pollutant-specific data, generally expressed in units of mass per functional unit (e.g. kilogram per kilogram of product).
 They are based on scientific and technical information, often compiled in specialized databases.